Marked length rigidity for Fuchsian buildings: Transversality

-The key tool in the proof of Theorem \ref{thm:MLS-determines-volume}, as in Otal's original work on MLS rigidity and Croke and Dairbekov's work on MLS and volume is the intersection pairing for geodesic currents.
+The key tool in the proof of Theorem \ref{thm:MLS-determines-volume}, as in Otal's original work on MLS rigidity and Croke and Dairbekov's work on MLS and volume, is the intersection pairing for geodesic currents.
 This is a finite, bilinear pairing on the space of currents, which recovers the intersection number for geodesics when the currents in question are Dirac measures on closed geodesics, and can also recover lengths of closed geodesics and the total volume of the space.
 For surfaces it is defined by

-where $DG(X)$ is the set of all transversally intersecting pairs of geodesics on $X$.
+where $DG(X)$ is the set of all transversally intersecting pairs of unparametrized geodesics on $X$.

-The main problem in extending this tool to the building case is the fact that $DG(X)$ is not naturally defined for buildings.
+The main problem in extending this tool to the building case is the fact that $DG(X)$ is not topologically or combinatorially defined for buildings.
 For a surface, transverse intersection of geodesics is detected by linking of their endpoints in the circle $\partial^\infty\tilde S$.
-This is no longer the case for buildings, and one can imagine a pair of geodesics which intersect in $(\tilde X,g_0)$ but whose images under $\varphi$ do not intersect in $(\tilde X,g_1)$ due to the branching of the building.
+This is no longer the case for buildings, and one can imagine a pair of geodesics in $\mathscr{G}(\tilde X)$ whose representatives as $g_0$-geodesics intersect, but whose $g_1$-geodesic representatives do not intersect due to the branching of the building (see, e.g., Figure \ref{fig:transv prob} below).

-Therefore, we must introduce an `adjusted' version of both $DG(X)$ and the intersection pairing and prove that it retains enough of the necessary properties of $i(-,-)$ for our purposes.
-We begin by examining to what extent we can detect intersections of geodesics in a building.
-Before doing so we make the following definition:
+Therefore, we must introduce an adjusted version of the intersection pairing which uses transverse intersections which can be detected purely topologically or combinatorially.
+We will then prove that it retains enough of the necessary properties of $i(-,-)$ for our purposes.

-\begin{defn} We say that two geodesics $\gamma_1$ and $\gamma_2$ \emph{intersect transversally} if there exists an apartment $A$ such that the restrictions of $\gamma_1$ and $\gamma_2$ to $A$ intersect transversally in their interiors.
-Note in particular that each $\gamma_i\cap A$ is a non-degenerate segment.
-We say that they \emph{intersect in a point} if $\gamma_1\cap \gamma_2$ is a single point. \end{defn}

-Note that two geodesics intersecting in a point in the interior of a chamber automatically intersect transversally.
-If $\gamma_1$ and $\gamma_2$ intersect transversally, then there is a well-defined angle between them, up to the symmetry about $\frac{\pi}{2}$.